egandavidpatrick-del/project-navigator/README.md

 ```
 **Repository note**

 The production application source code is private because Project Navigator was developed for an internal company environment.
-This repository intentionally contains the public technical documentation, architecture, screenshots, demonstrations and deployment guidance rather than the proprietary application source.
+This repository intentionally contains the public technical documentation, architecture, screenshots, video demonstrations and deployment guidance rather than the proprietary application source.

 # 🧭 Multi-User Project Navigator
 <h3>Find Project Directories in Seconds</h3>